Dartspacephysiker/e3doubt/README.rst

 FIRST RUN
 ===========
-Once you've got everything downloaded, you'll need to run something like the following to make rpy2 aware of the ISgeometry R package
+Once you've got everything downloaded, you'll need to run something like the following to make rpy2 aware of the ISgeometry R package.
+NOTE: You *must* have R installed on your machine for this to work

 .. code-block:: python

     # Location of e3d install directory
-    e3ddir = '/path/to/e3doubt/external/'
+    e3ddir = '/path/to/e3doubt/'

     # Import things we need from rpy2
     from rpy2.robjects.packages import importr